C4ptainCrunch/thesis/source/index.rst

 Implementation of the rules
 ---------------------------

+.. todo:: Insert here some text explaining that we are showing inline code as this document is in fact a big jupyter notebook that is executed.

 In this subsection, we define in multiple steps a Python :code:`Game()` class holding the state of the game and its rules.
 We will then succesively inherit from it to add the rules and some sonvenience methods.

 We set the following encoding conventions: